How to Interpret Multiple Regression Results in Excel

 • Adjusted R Square: Adjusted R Square is fruitful when you have two or more independent variables.
 As it provides the comparison among the variables which one is more important than the other.
 The value will be higher than the R Square if a new independent variable improves the model or vice versa.
 In this dataset, the value of the Adjusted R Square is 0.92.
 That means 92% of the points fit the regression line.

-• Standard Error: Simply, the Standard error tells about the precision of your multiple regression analysis.
+• Standard Error: The Standard error tells us about the precision of our multiple regression analysis.

 • Observations: It shows the number of products which is 11.